ManiacUrgency42/csha-ai-agent/README.md

 ## Known Issues

 - `pdf_parser_indexer.py` does not reliably extract text from the PDF or index chunks by heading and subheading, so some manual editing was required to create `structured_text.json`.
-Use this file for the vector embedder and BM25 tokenizer.
+This JSON file is used for the vector embedder and BM25 tokenizer.